ansible/awx-operator/docs/installation/index.md

-This Kubernetes Operator is meant to be deployed in your Kubernetes cluster(s) and can be used to install and manage the lifecycle of an AWX instance in the same namespace.
+This AWX Operator is meant to be deployed in your Kubernetes cluster(s) and can be used to install and manage the lifecycle of an AWX instance in the same namespace.